- Graduate Courses

 9000-9999 — Open to doctoral students exclusively.

-Business Administration: All courses numbered 6000-6100 and 7000 or higher are open only to students formally admitted to a Wayne State graduate program, or to qualified guest students.
+Mike Ilitch School of Business: All courses numbered 6000-6100 and 7000 or higher are open only to students formally admitted to a Wayne State graduate program, or to qualified guest students.
 Enrollment in these courses must be approved by a graduate advisor or be consistent with a student's Plan of Work.
 Students in an undergraduate, post-bachelor, or non-matriculated status are not eligible.

 Law School: In addition to the above approvals, graduate students must obtain the written permission of the Law School Dean to elect Law School courses or directed studies.

 Independent study may be authorized provided the area of interest is an integral part of the student's graduate program and is not covered by courses scheduled while completing one's course requirements.
-Before a Ph.D. student may register in directed study, he/she must complete the Ph.D. directed study petition form, Doctor of Philosophy Petition and Authorization for Directed Study, and obtain the written permission of his/her department’s graduate director.
+Before Ph.D. students may register in directed study, they must complete the Ph.D. directed study petition form, Doctor of Philosophy Petition and Authorization for Directed Study, and obtain the written permission of his/her department’s graduate director.
 The petition must contain information about the nature, scope, and significance of the course, and indicate the major requirements the student must fulfill.
 Master's students must provide the same information and obtain the written permission of their college/school Graduate Officer.

 Definition of Credits